 Domestic violence of any shape or form is not tolerated in our community.

-What is domestic violence and family violence?
+What are domestic violence and family violence?

 Domestic and family violence involves one person in a relationship using violence or abuse to maintain power and control over the other party in the relationship.
 It is normally an ongoing pattern of behavior aimed at controlling the other person through fear.